Buffett says 'no apologies' for Clayton Homes' lending practices

-OMAHA, Neb.
-(Reuters) - Billionaire investor Warren Buffett on Saturday defended his Clayton Homes unit against accusations that the manufactured home seller had preyed on lower-income purchasers with its lending practices.
+OMAHA, Neb., May 2 (Reuters) - Billionaire investor Warren Buffett on Saturday defended his Clayton Homes unit against accusations that the manufactured home seller had preyed on lower-income purchasers with its lending practices.

 “I make no apologies whatsoever about Clayton’s lending terms,” said Buffett, speaking at the annual meeting of his sprawling Berkshire Hathaway Inc conglomerate.
 The meeting was expected to draw upwards of 40,000 people.